DanMGocan/knowyourfin/ideas.md

+How do the big financial decisions affect the life of 10000 simulated people?

 Do this for two countries, with more that can be added.

 How do EBC rates affect banks across Europe and mortgage rates?
 What about credit demand?